Tobago Natural Gas Receiving Facility

 All storm water will be first collected in the storm drain sump for removal of any hydrocarbons.
 Water produced during the processing operations will be collected separately and treated in the Produced Water Treatment unit to ensure it complies with the EMA water effluent standards before release into the environment.

-For safety purposes, there are (i) an Automated Process Control System (11) an Automatic Emergency Shutdown System (iii)) a Standby Generator to handle 100% of the Plant load (iv) automatic fire and gas detection systems (v) firewater and foam systems (vi) a PA/Emergency alarm system and (vii) an odourizer to inject an odorant into the gas before it is sold to customers on the Industrial Estate.
-The odorant‘s pungent smell will allow for easy and quick detection of any gas leaks.
+- An odouriser to inject an odourant into the gas before it is sold to customers on the Industrial Estate.
+The odourant‘s pungent smell will allow for easy and quick detection of any gas leaks.

-The Condensate ( hydrocarbon liquids) removed from the gas stream is stabilized, collected and stored in two storage tanks (2,800 barrels each) with bund walls or barriers around the tanks as a secondary barrier to prevent leakage of the contents into the environment.
-Currently the Company is considering two options for disposal of the condensate: The primary option is sale of condensate to a third party on the island for use in asphalt manufacturing operations.
-The other option is to transport the condensate via cargo vessel back to Trinidad for sale to Petrotrin.
+Any condensate (hydrocarbon liquids) removed from the gas stream is stabilised, collected and stored in two storage tanks (2,800 barrels each) with bund walls or barriers around the tanks as a secondary barrier to prevent leakage of the contents into the environment.